hydra-synth/atom-hydra/README.md

 5. ctrl-enter to run block of code
 6. shift-enter to run a line of code

+### Error: webgl not supported
+Try running atom from the command line as follows:
+`atom --ignore-gpu-blacklist `

+### Error: node not found
+Install nodejs

 Code for editor styling and osc channels lovingly derived from some other wonderful live coding packages:
 * https://atom.io/packages/veda
 * https://github.com/tidalcycles/atom-tidalcycles